NamesMT/starter-fullstack/INIT_PROMPT.md

 ---

-**IMPORTANT FINAL NOTE:**
+### **IMPORTANT NOTE ON ROO CONFIGURATION:**

-After Roo completes the automated setup and removes this template file, please check the files located in the `.roo/` directory (specifically files named `system-prompt-*`).
+During the setup process (at step 7), Roo will pause and remind you to check the files located in the `.roo/` directory (specifically files named `system-prompt-*`).

-While Roo attempts to automatically update the `working_directory` path in these files as a prerequisite step before processing your configuration, **you SHOULD still manually review and update the `SYSTEM INFORMATION` section (OS, shell, paths, etc.) within each of these `.roo/system-prompt-*` files to match YOUR development environment.** Failure to ensure this information is correct might cause Roo to behave unexpectedly or incorrectly when executing commands or accessing files later on.
+While Roo attempts to automatically update the `working_directory` path in these files as a prerequisite step, **it is HIGHLY RECOMMENDED THAT YOU SHOULD manually review and update the `SYSTEM INFORMATION` section (OS, shell, paths, etc.) within each of these `.roo/system-prompt-*` files to match YOUR development environment.** Failure to ensure this information is correct might cause Roo to behave unexpectedly or incorrectly later on.

 *(Tip: You can potentially use the install script from the RooFlow repository ([https://github.com/GreatScottyMac/RooFlow](https://github.com/GreatScottyMac/RooFlow)) to help automate updating this system information.)*